-OIG Issues Additional Compliance Guidance Emphasizing Responsibility of Governing Boards.
+OIG Issues Additional Compliance Guidance Emphasizing Responsibility of Governing Boards

 A Hospital’s commitment to effective statutory and regulatory compliance starts at the top with the Hospital’s Governing Board.
 On April 20, 2015, the Office of Inspector General, U.S. Department of Health and Human Services (“OIG”) issued Practical Guidance for Health Care Governing Boards on Compliance Oversight (“Guide”) in which it re-emphasized a Board’s critical need to actively oversee and be responsible for the entity’s compliance functions.
 The OIG’s overall message is that Boards are responsible for making inquiries and instituting a system to monitor and report information to the Board designed to ensure the Board timely receives appropriate information relating to compliance and quality improvement.
 In other words, the OIG is sending another strong message that it expects the Board to actively foster a culture of compliance throughout the facility by demonstrating its own commitment to compliance and by holding people within the facility accountable for performing their assigned compliance tasks.